-Community Ambassador Volunteers help the North East Hampshire and Farnham Clinical Commissioning Group (CCG) to plan and develop our programme of engagement so we can really get to the heart of what local people think about their local NHS services.
+Community Ambassador Volunteers help North East Hampshire and Farnham Clinical Commissioning Group (CCG) to plan, develop, test and implement our programme of engagement.
+This helps us really get to the heart of what local people think about their local NHS services.

-Over the last 18 months the Community Ambassador Programme has evolved greatly and the volunteers within it are now a key part of our organisation, assisting in every aspect of the planning and reviewing.
-This could be by having a visible presence at a train station or shopping centre, it may be by drawing on their own experiences to help plan or improve services or it could be by helping us with arranging and holding an event.
 This is not a traditional volunteering role and the opportunities are varied.
-We want you to be able to fit tasks around your existing commitments and adapt them to fit your lifestyle; it’s why we run a bank of volunteers, so you can dip in and out as your interests and commitments dictate.
+We want you to be able to fit tasks around your existing commitments and adapt them to fit your lifestyle; it’s why we run a bank of volunteers, so you can dip in and out as your interests and commitments allow.
 There is no minimum commitment required and if your availability or circumstances change just let us know.

 Initial and ongoing training is provided as well as the opportunity to take part in training offered by NHS England's Patient and Public Involvement hub.
 You will be supported by the Community Ambassador Coordinator should you have any worries, concerns or comments and will be provided with regular updates on tasks/projects, activities and news.

 Networking opportunities are offered through our Community Ambassador Events.
 These give you the opportunity to meet your peers, discuss the latest news and projects you have been involved with and the chance to share whether you feel happy in your role or if there are any development or support needs.